Raadic/Raadic/README.md

 ---

-> "It's not about whether the code works, it's about how it looks while failing." - Me, today
+> "It's not about whether the code works, it's about how it looks while failing." - Me, this morning.